xeniagda/red/README.md

 ## Ranges
 Ranges in `red` represents a section of the lines in a document.
-A range does not have to be continous, you can, for example, have a range that includes all lines containing a specific word, etc.
+A range does not have to be continuous, you can, for example, have a range that includes all lines containing a specific word, etc.
 A range can be made using the following commands: